 B. Normally the Plan Administrator is the Employer or Union.

 How is a plaintiff’s attorney supposed to know who the “Plan Administrator” is in order to write to the correct entity to request documents?
 Under ERISA § 3(16), 29 U.S.C. § 1002(16) the Plan Administrator is either the person specifically designated in the plan.
-That is great, if you have a copy of the plan, you can look into the plan to see who is named as the Plan Administrator.
+If you have a copy of the plan, you can check who is named as the Plan Administrator.

 But what if you don’t have the plan?
-Fortunately, that is also address in ERISA § 3(16), 29 U.S.C. § 1002(16), which states that if no one is named in the plan, it is the plan sponsor (the employer or union that offers the benefits).
-In my experience, most documents actually name the employer or union’ but, if you don’t have the documents and don’t know for sure, that is the first place you should write to.
+Fortunately, ERISA § 3(16), 29 U.S.C. § 1002(16) states that if no one is named in the plan, it is the plan sponsor (the employer or union that offers the benefits).
+In my experience, most documents actually name the employer or union, but, if you don’t have the documents and don’t know for sure, that is the first place to which you should write.

-Also, because ERISA fiduciaries, which include insurance companies and Plan Administrators have a fiduciary duty to truthfully answer question when asked, I believe it is the best practice to ask the employer and insurance company to tell you who the actual Plan Administrator is so you know who to write the proper request to.
+Because ERISA fiduciaries, which include insurance companies and Plan Administrators, have a fiduciary duty to truthfully answer questions when, I believe it is the best practice to ask the employer and insurance company who the actual Plan Administrator is.

 IV.
 When a Plan Administrator fails to respond, how does a court determine the appropriate penalty?